 - They Wasted a Perfectly Good Sandwich: John orders a meal at a Chinese restaurant while he and Sherlock ponder their situation.
 John only gets two bites before Sherlock drags him away.

-- Yellow Peril: Several reviewers have noted that the portrayal of the Chinese villains (and a random Arabian Nights Days assailant wielding a sword) smacks uncomfortably of this trope.
+- Yellow Peril: Several reviewers have noted that the portrayal of the Chinese villains (and a random Arabian Nights Days assailant wielding a freaking scimitar) smacks uncomfortably of this trope.

 - A particularly interesting change considering that, while Yellow Peril villains were common enough when the original "Adventure of the Dancing Men" was written, the villains in that story were actually Chicago gangsters with a secret code.

-- You Have Failed Me: In this respect, Moriarty is a traditionalist.
+- You Have Failed Me: In this respect, "M" is a traditionalist.